 |What else could you want to know?|

-If you have any questions about our pendant and ring manufacturing process, just call out toll free number and we will be happy to help!
+If you have any questions about our badge pendant and ring manufacturing process, just call our toll free number and we will be happy to help!

 Use your old gold to create a new badge!

-We can use scrap gold you no longer wear (necklaces, earrings, rings etc.) to melt and create your badge or custom made ring.
-Just mail us the gold via USPS insured for the approx value and with delivery confirmation.
-We will only charge you "cast charge" that includes the wax cutting, casting and refining, polishing and bail. (see our badge process page)
+We can use scrap gold you no longer wear (necklaces, earrings, rings etc.) to melt and create your badge pendant or custom made ring.
+Just mail us the gold via USPS insured for the approximate value and with delivery confirmation.
+We will only charge you a "cast charge" that includes the wax cutting, casting and refining, polishing and bail.

-In order to use your gold, we need the correct karat to match your badge order and a base cast weight total.
-(Usually 8-10 grams for an average 1" badge.)
-There will also be an additional gold charge if needed.
+In order to use your gold, we need the correct karat to match your badge pendant order and a base cast weight total.
+Usually it takes 7-12 grams for an average 1" badge pendant.
+There will be an additional gold charge if needed.

 (No matter what size badge or karat metal you order)

 Sometimes your scrap gold comes to us with a varied mixture of alloys in the gold, especially if your gold comes from a sentimental heirloom piece from 50+ years ago.
 This is especially true when rose gold or white gold are added to the "mix".
 To allow for the best cast finish possible, we prefer to "trade" your gold for our purified properly alloyed gold, however, we can use your actual gold.
-When your gold is used, we cannot "guarantee" proper color mix or finish throughout the piece.
-If a re-cast is required due to an inadequate gold quality, the customer is responsible for the cost of the second casting charge. ($235.95) Customers can choose to keep the piece "as is" or re cast for a proper finish.
+When your gold is used, we cannot "guarantee" proper color, mix or finish throughout the piece.
+If a re-cast is required due to an inadequate gold quality, the customer is responsible for the cost of the second casting charge ($245.95).
+Customers can choose to keep the piece "as is" or re-cast for a proper finish.

 sadiamonds is owned and operated by